okavvada/cv/index.md

     conditions

 ## Experience

+### ENGIE Computer Science and AI Lab, France _Aug.
+2019 - May 2023
+SENIOR RESEARCH SCIENTIST
+- Product Owner and Lead Software Developer for digital tools to assess energy systems and infrastructure in cities and stakeholder engagement.
+Utilized a variety of natural language processing (NLP), machine learning and network graph algorithms.
+- Designed and implemented a geospatial decision support webtool for optimally planning the replacement of streetlights in Paris using Python, SQL and PostGIS.
+- Member of the Smart Cities Task Force.

 ### Lawrence Berkeley National Laboratory.
 Joint BioEnergy Institute UC Berkeley, CA _Dec.
 2017 - July 2018_
 POSTDOCTORAL RESEARCHER - GEOSPATIAL ANALYST AND SOFTWARE ENGINEER